+'''

-''' type auth+ PolicyOpsT (subject s, target <PolicyT> t) { action load(), remove(), enable(), disable() ; } inst auth+ switchPolicyOps=PolicyOpsT(/NetworkAdmins,/Nregion/switches); inst auth+ routersPolicyOps=PolicyOpsT(/QoSAdmins, /Nregion/routers); '''
+type auth+ PolicyOpsT (subject s, target <PolicyT> t) {

+action load(), remove(), enable(), disable();

+}

+inst auth+ switchPolicyOps =

+'''

+'''

+PolicyOpsT(/NetworkAdmins, /Nregion/switches);

+'''

+inst auth+ routersPolicyOps = PolicyOpsT(/QoSAdmins, /Nregion/routers);

-The two instances allow members of /NetworkAdmins and /QoSAdmins to execute the actions on policies within the /Nregion/switches and /Nregion/routers domains respectively.
+The two instance allows members of /NetworkAdmins and /QoSAdmins to execute the actions on policies within the /Nregion/switches and /Nregion/routers domains respectively.

 It can be argued that the specification of negative authorisation policies complicates the enforcement of authorisation in a system.
 However, there are reasons to support the provision for negative authorisation policies.
 Administrators often express high-level access control in terms of both positive and negative policies; retaining the natural way people express policies is important and provides greater flexibility.
 Negative authorisation policies can also be used to temporarily remove access rights from subjects if the need arises.
-In addition, many systems support negative access rights (e.g., Windows NT/2000).
-The existence of negative authorisation policies.
-These conflicts are modality conflicts and can thus be always detected through static analysis of the policy specification.
-Although this adds the need to analyse policies for conflict detection, this kind of conflicts may however indicate potentially unforeseen problems with the specification.
-For a discussion on conflicts between policies see [14].
+In addition, many systems support negative access rights (e.g.Windows NT/2000).

-2.2 Information Filtering Policies
+2.2.
+Information Filtering Policies

 Filtering policies are needed to transform the information input or output parameters in an action.
 For example, a location service might only permit access to detailed location information, such as a person is in a specific room, to users within the department.
 External users can only determine whether a person is at work or not.
 Some databases support similar concepts of 'views' onto selective information within records - for example a payroll clerk is only permitted to read personnel records of employees below a particular grade.
-Positive authorisation policies may include filters to transform input or output parameters associated with their actions, based on attributes of the subject or target or on system parameters (e.g., time).
+Positive authorisation policies may include filters to transform input or output parameters associated with their actions, based on attributes of the subject or target or on system parameters (e.g. time).
 In many cases it is not practical to provide different operations as a means of selecting the information.
 Although these are a form of authorisation policy they differ from the normal ones in that it is not possible for an external authorisation agent to make an access control decision based on whether or not an operation, specified at the interface to the target object, is permitted.
 Essentially the operation has to be performed and then a decision made on whether to allow results to be returned to the subject or whether the results need to be transformed.
 Filters can only be applied to positive authorisation actions.

 actionName { filter }

-filter = [if condition] "{"{ (in parameterName = expression ;

-out parameterName = expression ;
+filter = [ if condition ] "{" { ( in parameterName = expression ; out parameterName = expression ; result = expression ; ) )

-result = expression ;) } "}"
+} "}"